-- 1:30 pm on Sunday from IF to Wassaic Train Station (train departing from Wassaic at 1:55 pm)
+- 12:55 pm* on Sunday from IF to Wassaic Train Station (train departing from Wassaic at 1:55 pm)

 If you have not already reserved shuttle service during registration, please call (860) 824-5991 ext.
 0 at least a week before the start date of the retreat to reserve your spot.

 For more information on getting here, click here.